 This tasty vegan easy white bean sauce pizza features a tangy garlic white bean sauce, baked until smooth underneath and crumbly on top, with rich roasted tomato slices and a thin crispy base.

 Simple ingredients mean no trips to specialist shops and you probably already have most of the items needed in your kitchen cupboards and fridge.

 Hummus will always be my one true love, but I also adore white bean dip with lots of lemon and garlic.
 Of course, at some point, that meant I had to try uniting white bean dip with my other true love: pizza.

-This pizza is dead easy to make and easy to customize – I often make it alongside my potato pizza when I have the time.
+This pizza is dead easy to make and easy to customize – I often make it alongside my potato pizza and my spicy pizza when I have the time.
 Yes, I know, potato on pizza, carb on carb.
 Trust me, it works (even more so if you hide caramelized onions under the potato slices….)

 If you’re like me and like to make a few different types of pizza at once and are looking for some inspiration, you could always check out my EPIC vegan pizza list (and yes, the capital letters were necessary – it’s that good).

 How to make the white bean sauce

 Super easy!
 Just chuck the white beans, lemon juice, olive oil and garlic in the bowl of a food processor and blitz to a creamy dreamy sauce.
 Stir in the salt, black pepper, and chopped rosemary.
 Ready.

 If you have the time, the sauce could definitely benefit from an hour in the fridge to develop the flavors more, and as such could be a great make-ahead option, but it’s not essential.

 To get the sauce really creamy and smooth your best bet is definitely a food processor.
 In a pinch, you can use a high-powered blender, but do NOT add any extra water or oil unless absolutely unavoidably necessary.